James Campbell of Stracathro: Residences and last years

 Sir James' residence in Glasgow was at 129 Bath Street, later the offices of the School Board.
 The house was built by him in 1829.
-It was at that time in the farthest west division of the street: any houses farther west, in that part of the town, excepting those about Blythswood Square, were suburban villas.
+It was at that time in the westernmost part of the street: any houses farther west, in that part of the town, excepting those about Blythswood Square, were suburban villas.

 His practice for many years was to rent a country house for the summer months.
 His country quarters in 1836 were Kelvinside House, opposite the present Botanic Gardens.
 The house in Bath Street was shut up for the summer, and the family and whole belongings removed to what was then the country.

 Another of James' characteristics was his interest in farming.
 The tastes of his early years clung to him all his life through.
 He was able to gratify to the full his love of country occupations on his purchase of the estate of Stracathro, Forfarshire, in 1847.
 Here, also, his constructive talent found scope for its exercise, in the erection of farm-steadings and other buildings, in which respect he contributed not a little to the general improvement which has taken place in the farm buildings of that part of Forfarshire.

 In his later years, however, as the infirmities of age increased, he resided almost wholly at Stracathro, where he died on 10 September 1876, in his eighty-seventh year.